Is your cloud infrastructure secure? VAPT for AWS, Azure, and GCP

 What is VAPT for Cloud Environments?

-But unlike traditional on-premise testing, cloud VAPT is tailored to cloud-native architectures which covers APIs, serverless setups, IAM (Identity and Access Management) policies, storage buckets, databases, and more.
+Unlike traditional on-premise testing, Cloud VAPT is tailored to cloud-native architectures, specifically covering: APIs, serverless setups, IAM (Identity and Access Management) policies, storage buckets, databases, and container orchestration (e.g., Kubernetes services).

-What Cloud VAPT Covers: AWS, Azure, and GCP
+What Cloud VAPT Covers: Comprehensive Cloud VAPT Coverage: AWS, Azure, and GCPAWS, Azure, and GCP

 Here’s what a typical cloud VAPT covers for each platform: